STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 ![](hw03-rasiimwe_files/figure-markdown_github/asia_countries-1.png)

-Still see an unclear representation with Asia, however we can see an interestingly high gdp per capita in Kuwait with a sharp drop after 1972.
+We still see an unclear representation of Asia's countries, however we can see an interestingly high gdp per capita in Kuwait with a sharp drop after 1972.
 This also confirms that representation seen in the box plots above.

 ``` r
 Europe_check <- gapminder %>% filter(continent=="Europe")